Aliases for REV1 Gene

 Previous GeneCards Identifiers for REV1 Gene

 This gene encodes a protein with similarity to the S. cerevisiae mutagenesis protein Rev1.
 The Rev1 proteins contain a BRCT domain, which is important in protein-protein interactions.
-A suggested role for the human Rev1-like protein is as a scaffold that recruits DNA polymerases involved in translesion synthesis (TLS) of damaged DNA.
-Two alternatively spliced transcript variants that encode different proteins have been found. [provided by RefSeq, Jul 2008]
+A suggested role for the human Rev1-like protein is as a scaffold that recruits DNA polymerases involved in translesion synthesis (TLS) of damaged DNA. [provided by RefSeq, Mar 2016]

 GeneCards Summary for REV1 Gene

-REV1 (REV1, Polymerase (DNA Directed)) is a Protein Coding gene.
-Diseases associated with REV1 include tick infestation and primary bacterial infectious disease.
-Among its related pathways are DNA Double-Strand Break Repair and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
+REV1 (REV1, DNA Directed Polymerase) is a Protein Coding gene.
+Diseases associated with REV1 include Leber Congenital Amaurosis 2 and Primary Bacterial Infectious Disease.
+Among its related pathways are Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template and DNA Double-Strand Break Repair.
 GO annotations related to this gene include magnesium ion binding and DNA-directed DNA polymerase activity.
-An important paralog of this gene is POLH.
+An important paralog of this gene is POLK.

 UniProtKB/Swiss-Prot for REV1 Gene